ufrisk/MemProcFS/README.md

 Building:
 =========
 <b>Pre-built [binaries, modules and configuration files](https://github.com/ufrisk/MemProcFS/releases/latest) are found in the latest release.</b>.
-MemProcFS binaries are built with Visual Studio.
-MemProcFS is not supported on Linux.
+MemProcFS binaries are built with Visual Studio 2022 and Ubuntu x64/AARCH64.

 Detailed build instructions may be found in the [Wiki](https://github.com/ufrisk/MemProcFS/wiki) in the [Building](https://github.com/ufrisk/MemProcFS/wiki/Dev_Building) section.